3 Software Design

 Stages Of Software Design

 As we’ve seen, while different software design processes may use different methods or tools to achieve the goal of developing software, we also know that they go through similar stages to do this.
-You might be wondering – what are the stages, and what does one hope to achieve during them?
+You might wonder – what are the stages, and what does one hope to achieve during them?

 A multicoloured wheel that is divided into 6 subcomponents.
 Each component points to the next.
 Starting from the top of the wheel, there is planning, followed by analysis, design, implementation, testing, and maintenance.